-As might be expected, no tissue disperser is totally efficient.
-Depending on the technique used, the dispersion process yields some cells that are no longer viable and a proportion of tissue will remain as small, multicellular aggregates.
+As might be expected, no tissue disperser is perfect.
+Depending on the method used, the dispersion process yields some cells that are no longer viable and there is always a proportion of tissue remaining as small, multicellular aggregates.

 A low cost, disposable, tissue disperser for up to 100 mg samples of soft tissue (e.g., liver, brain and muscle).
 The Dueling Syringes™ tissue disperser is a significant improvement over the classic "syringe-needle-syringe" method of tissue dispersion.
 The needle is replaced with an embedded 500 micron stainless steel screen inside a 1 ml polycarbonate syringe.
 Manual passage of the sample back and forth through the screen is fast, gentle and efficient.
 Sold as a pack of five pairs of syringes.

 The Screw Tissue Press is used as an initial tissue dispersion step before lysing fresh tissue with a mechanical homogenizer (ultrasonicator, beadbeater, rotor-stator, etc).
 Chopping tissue into pieces with a scissors or scalpel is eliminated, much smaller tissue fragments are produced.
 Unlike other tissue dispersion/blending devices, no buffer or media is added during its operation.
 The dispersed tissue exits out of the end of the Screw Tissue Press having a consistancy much like liver pate or tooth paste.

 The Screw Press also is used to prepare viable single cells by proteolytic digestion of extracellular connective matrix.
 The benefits of an initial Screw Press disaggregation of tissue is reduced incubation times with the digestive enzymes and increased diffusion of critical nutrients and gases into tissue cells during the incubation period.
 The net result is higher yields of viable cells.
 [For an excellent review of the Methods of Enzymatic Tissue Disaggregation see http://www.worthington-biochem.com/tissuedissociation/default.html ].

 Note that tissue processed in this press must be "soft".
 That is, relatively non-fibrous and have high water content.
 Acceptible examples are muscle, brain, liver, plant fruits, some plant roots and tubers.